10 Best Payroll Software for Small Business Users in 2023

 QuickBooks Payroll is the best option for most QuickBooks accounting users.
 It integrates seamlessly—you access it within the same system with the click of a button—and all information flows throughout both systems (you don’t have to enter twice).

 As with Gusto, it offers full-service payroll with automated tax filings (federal and state, local taxes if subscribed to the Elite plan), year-end reporting (W-2s and 1099s), and an online portal where employees can access their pay stubs, tax forms, and PTO balances.
-It also has fast direct deposits; its standard timeline is next-day, but it has same-day options if you get one of its higher tiers.
+It also has fast direct deposits as its standard timeline is next-day, but it has same-day options if you get one of its higher tiers.

 Aside from a “to-do” list, QuickBooks Payroll’s main dashboard contains shortcuts for running payroll and adding employees.
 (Source: QuickBooks Payroll)

-QuickBooks Payroll Key Features
+QuickBooks Payroll Overview

 Pros